JanisE/magento_test_1/README.md

 ## Notes

+To access the Magento installation files, I can use `/home/janis/magento/magento_test_1/html` folder,

-To connect to the environment, use
+or I can connect to the environment by
 ```bash
 sudo docker exec -it magentotest1_dev_1 bash
 ```

 To stop the DB and Apache services, abort the docker-compose command ([Ctrl]+[c]).